We welcome and appreciate all contributions to Capgo.

 This is the main repository that provides the capacitor-updater Plugin.

-If you want to fix a bug or add a new feature to capacitor-updater this is the repository you want to contribute to.
+You want to fix a bug or add a new feature to capacitor-updater?
+This is the repository you want to contribute to.

 Languages: Swift, JavaScript, Java